ADD CONDITION

 Drug Overview

 Walgreens Strawberry Cough Drops are designed to temporarily relieve coughs that may occur with a cold, as well as to soothe occasional minor throat irritation and soreness.
-These cough drops provide a comforting option when you're feeling under the weather, helping to ease discomfort and make it easier for you to go about your day.
+These drops can provide comfort when you're feeling under the weather, helping to ease your symptoms and make you feel a bit better.

 Uses